There is no better Brexit deal to be had.

 Three times, then-Prime Minister Theresa May put the withdrawal agreement to a vote.
 Three times, anti-Brexit Conservatives, Labor, the Liberal Democrats and the Scottish National Party voted against it.
 Yet those same lawmakers voted against a no-deal Brexit on Tuesday.

-The backstop is designed to safeguard the EU’s single market by requiring the whole of the United Kingdom to adhere to EU customs rules if negotiators fail to complete a free-trade deal by December 31, 2020, which is when the transition period negotiated in the withdrawal agreement expires.
+The backstop is designed to safeguard the EU’s single market by requiring the whole of the United Kingdom to adhere to EU customs regulations if negotiators fail to complete a free-trade deal by December 31, 2020, which is when the transition period negotiated in the withdrawal agreement expires.

 From the EU’s perspective, this is generous.
 Britain can remain in the single market for goods without needing to pay into the EU budget or accepting free movement of people, like Norway.

-Johnson claims he is trying to renegotiate the withdrawal treaty, but Mehreen Khan of the Financial Times and Alberto Nardelli of BuzzFeed report that EU officials have received no proposals from their British counterparts for replacing the backstop.
+Johnson claims he is trying to renegotiate the withdrawal treaty, but Mehreen Khan of the Financial Times and Alberto Nardelli of BuzzFeed News report that EU officials have received no proposals from their British counterparts for replacing the backstop.

 Suffering the consequences